AgentMC/Sao19/Translate/En/Part5.md

 Asuna tilted the neck encouraging her to continue, and Ronye answered after shaking her head a little.

 "No, it’s nothing......
 But uh, if possible, could you let Tiese to get the same sword as this one...?
-Because she also still continues to use the sword of Human World Army...... "
+Because she also still continues to use the sword of Human World Army......"

 "Yes, I'm going to get permission for Tiese-san as well."